BirdsAreFlyingCameras/HistorianDNS/README.md

 ## Todo

 - Add CLI arguments so use of the UI is not mandatory
 - Add .csv as a save file format
+- Add subdomain history parsing